mezzine/Supermarket-Pricing_KATA/README.md

 # Supermarket-Pricing_KATA

-This is my implementation of the the Supermarket-Pricing KATA
+This is my implementation of the the Supermarket pricing KATA:

 The problem domain is something seemingly simple: pricing goods at supermarkets.